andrsrjld/devops-documentation/docs/lemp-stack.md

 This example output shows that the root MySQL user now authenticates using a password.
 Once you confirm this on your own server, you can exit the MySQL shell:

 `exit`

+> Note: After configuring your root MySQL user to authenticate with a password, you’ll no longer be able to access MySQL with the sudo mysql command used previously.
+Instead, you must run the following:
+>
+> `mysql -u root -p`
+> After entering the password you set, you will receive the MySQL prompt.

+At this point, your database system is now set up and you can move on to installing PHP.

+## Step 3 – Installing PHP and Configuring Nginx to Use the PHP Processor

+Nginx is now installed to serve your pages and MySQL is installed to store and manage your data.
+However, you still don’t have anything that can generate dynamic content.
+This is where PHP comes into play.

+Since Nginx does not contain native PHP processing like some other web servers, you will need to install php-fpm, which stands for “fastCGI process manager”.
+After, you’ll tell Nginx to pass PHP requests to this software for processing.

+> Note: Depending on your cloud provider, you may need to add Ubuntu’s universe repository, which includes free and open-source software maintained by the Ubuntu community, before installing the php-fpm package.
+You can do this by typing > the following command:
+>
+> `sudo add-apt-repository universe`

+Install the php-fpm module along with an additional helper package, php-mysql, which will allow PHP to communicate with your database backend.
+The installation will pull in the necessary PHP core files.
+Do this by typing the following:

+`sudo apt install php-fpm php-mysql`

+Even with all of the required LEMP stack components installed, you still need to make a few configuration changes in order to tell Nginx to use the PHP processor for dynamic content.

+This is done on the server block level (server blocks are similar to Apache’s virtual hosts).
+To do this, create a new server block configuration file using your preferred text editor within the /etc/nginx/sites-available/ directory.
+In this example, we will be using nano and the new server block configuration file will say your_domain, so you can replace it with your own information:

+`sudo nano /etc/nginx/sites-available/your_domain`

+By creating a new server block configuration file, rather than editing the default one, you’ll be able to restore the default configuration if you ever need to.

+Add the following content, which was taken and slightly modified from the default server block configuration file, to your new server block configuration file:

+>server {
+>        listen 80;
+>        root /var/www/html;
+>        index index.php index.html index.htm index.nginx-debian.html;
+>        server_name your_domain;
+>
+>        location / {
+>                try_files $uri $uri/ =404;
+>        }
+>
+>        location ~ \.php$ {
+>                include snippets/fastcgi-php.conf;
+>                fastcgi_pass unix:/var/run/php/php7.2-fpm.sock;
+>        }
+>
+>        location ~ /\.ht {
+>                deny all;
+>        }
+>}

+Here’s what each directives and location blocks does:

+    * listen — Defines what port Nginx will listen on.
+In this case, it will listen on port 80, the default port for HTTP.
+    * root — Defines the document root where the files served by the website are stored.
+    * index — Configures Nginx to prioritize serving files named index.php when an index file is requested if they’re available.
+    * server_name — Defines which server block should be used for a given request to your server.
+Point this directive to your server’s domain name or public IP address.
+    * location / — The first location block includes a try_files directive, which checks for the existence of files matching a URI request.
+If Nginx cannot find the appropriate file, it will return a 404 error.
+    * location ~ \.php$ — This location block handles the actual PHP processing by pointing Nginx to the fastcgi-php.conf configuration file and the php7.2-fpm.sock file, which declares what socket is associated with php-fpm.
+    * location ~ /\.ht — The last location block deals with .htaccess files, which Nginx does not process.
+By adding the deny all directive, if any .htaccess files happen to find their way into the document root they will not be served to visitors.

+After adding this content, save and close the file.
+If you’re using nano, you can do this by pressing CTRL + X then Y and ENTER.
+Enable your new server block by creating a symbolic link from your new server block configuration file (in the /etc/nginx/sites-available/ directory) to the /etc/nginx/sites-enabled/ directory:

+`sudo ln -s /etc/nginx/sites-available/your_domain /etc/nginx/sites-enabled/`

+Then, unlink the default configuration file from the /sites-enabled/ directory:

+`sudo unlink /etc/nginx/sites-enabled/default`

+>Note: If you ever need to restore the default configuration, you can do so by recreating the symbolic link using a command like the following:
+>
+>`sudo ln -s /etc/nginx/sites-available/default /etc/nginx/sites-enabled/`

+Test your new configuration file for syntax errors:

+`sudo nginx -t`

+If any errors are reported, go back and recheck your file before continuing.

+When you are ready, reload Nginx to make the necessary changes:

+`sudo systemctl reload nginx`

+This concludes the installation and configuration of your LEMP stack.
+However, it’s prudent to confirm that all of the components can communicate with one another.